Friends of Myakka River

 To support impactful Friends of Myakka River funding initiatives such as this one, please donate to our Giving Tuesday and Year End Appeal HERE.
 We thank you in advance for your gift!

-For more information on Friends of Myakka River funding initiatives, please contact Miri Hardy.
+For more information on other funding initiatives, please contact Friends of Myakka River.

 With over 37,000 acres of unique Wild Florida landscapes, waterscapes, flora and fauna, Myakka River State Park is one of Florida's oldest and largest state parks.
 A seven mile paved road provides access to park amenities for hundreds of thousands of visitors each year.
 The majority of this well-loved local gem, however, lies beyond paved roads, in Myakka’s extensive backcountry.